-The Plan was in "critical" status in the Plan Year ending December 31, 2023 because there was a projected funding deficiency within the 10 years following the 2022 Plan Year and was certified as "critical" in the 2022 Plan Year.
-In an effort to improve the Plan's funding situation, the Trustees adopted a Rehabilitation Plan on May 28, 2010 and subsequently updated it on July 24, 2012, December 9, 2016, September 22, 2021, and December 6, 2022.
+The Plan was in "critical" status in the Plan Year because there was a projected funding deficiency within 10 years and it was certified as "critical" in the prior Plan Year.

-The Rehabilitation Plan consists of reductions in adjustable benefits including early retirement benefits and retirement payment options and contribution increases of 16% per year for 11 years over the current contribution level.
+To improve the Plan's funding situation, the trustees adopted a Rehabilitation Plan on May 28, 2010.
+It was most recently updated December 6, 2022.
+The Rehabilitation Plan consists of reductions in adjustable benefits including early retirement benefits and retirement payment options and contribution increases of 16% per year for 11 years over the contribution level in effect in 2010.
 These contribution increases do not translate into additional benefit accruals but instead are directed solely toward improving the Plan's funded status.